 The goals of the program relating to their graduate students should be evaluated in terms of both how they are to be accomplished and how the program will ascertain their achievement for individual students.
-These may well entail milestone events for students like exams and oral presentations or may be more informal activities that are expected of students at various stages including presentations to peers in study groups, producing posters or other communication media, and publications.
-They may also include program-level assessment like seminars, courses or other activities that need to be offered to meet program goals.
-Most programs already have such activities and evaluation mechanisms in place and can articulate them here.
+Assessment methods may include milestone events for students, like exams and oral presentations, or may be more informal activities that are expected of students at various stages, including presentations to peers in study groups, publications, and producing posters or other communication media.
+Assessment may also occur in the context of program-specific activities such as seminars, courses or other activities the program offers to meet its goals.
+Most programs already have such activities and evaluation mechanisms in place and can articulate them.
 The assessment should help the program in their continuous improvement efforts.

 How can students in my program participate in this process?

 This may be done in several ways, including surveys, discussions among students with reports back to the faculty, common conversations, or participation in a departmental or program retreat.
 The intention should be to engage students in a conversation so that the outcome includes their aspirations as well.

 My program has completed the process of defining its educational goals and has established a process for determining how students are meeting them.
 Now what?

 The program should first notify the college dean/associate dean that it has completed this phase of the process.
 If the program did not also develop a long term plan for comprehensive review and updating of its educational goals and assessment methods, it should do this.
 Once the program has articulated its goals and assessment methods, it should begin to evaluate graduate student outcomes.
 The process is intended as a means to engage program faculty and students in periodic conversations about goals and outcomes with the aim of continual self-improvement.
 The program should thus revisit its educational goals and outcomes assessment at some regular interval (e.g., every three years) to ensure that these are current and effective, and contribute to program quality.